-In my article, I detail my decision process on investing a lump sum windfall payout from my redundancy.
+In my article, I detail my decision process on investing a lump sum redundancy payout.
 I was fortunate to get a new job shortly after getting the payout, so I didn’t technically need the money.
 With a full emergency fund and healthy pension, I had to think carefully about what to do with my money.
 Here’s what I did to decide.

 As you may or may not be aware, my redundancy was in May 2020 and I spent until 31 July 2020 on the government’s furlough scheme.
 For those not aware of what furlough is, the UK government decided to try and prevent mass and sudden unemployment by offering to pay up to 80% of employee’s salary up to £2000 per month.
 The employer puts the employee on extended leave and the government picks up the tab for their salary.